isotope/migration/README.md

 ### Scenarios

-The tests work with scenarios whereas a scenario stands for a certain configuration.
+The tests can work with scenarios whereas a scenario stands for a certain configuration.
 The following happens for every scenario:

 1. Database is reset to the initial state. (`initial.sql`)